Amondi4/Analysis-Project/README.md

 ## Specific Objectives

-*Explore Genre Dynamics:
+* Explore Genre Dynamics:

 Conduct a detailed analysis of the performance of different movie genres at the box office.
 Identify genres that consistently resonate with audiences and exhibit strong box office performance.

-*Analyze Runtime Preferences:
+* Analyze Runtime Preferences:

 Investigate the relationship between movie runtime and audience reception.
 Determine optimal runtime ranges that correlate with favorable box office outcomes.

-*Evaluate Studio Partnerships:
+* Evaluate Studio Partnerships:

 Examine the influence of studio partnerships on the success of movies.
 Identify studios with a track record of producing successful films and potential partnerships for Microsoft.

-*Assess Production Budget Impact:
+* Assess Production Budget Impact:

 Analyze the impact of production budgets on the box office success of movies.
 Define a range of production budgets associated with successful films.

-*Generate Actionable Recommendations:
+* Generate Actionable Recommendations:

 Synthesize the findings from the exploratory data analysis into actionable insights.
 Provide specific and strategic recommendations for Microsoft's new movie studio based on the identified trends and patterns.

 ## Notebook Structure

-*Reading the data
+* Reading the data
-*Data Preparation and Cleaning
+* Data Preparation and Cleaning
-*EDA, Data Analysis and Visualizations
+* EDA, Data Analysis and Visualizations
-*Furure Improvements
+* Future Improvements
-*Conclusions
+* Conclusions
-*Recommendations
+* Recommendations

 ## Data Understanding